erizov/Professor/semester_8/lecture_50_sql_advanced/denormalization/README.md

 4. Implement Denormalization from scratch using only the function signature
 5. Modify Denormalization to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the strategy's execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Denormalization for a specific use case (e.g., nearly sorted data)
+7. Optimize Denormalization for a specific employ case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of Denormalization
 9. Compare Denormalization performance with alternative algorithms on large datasets